KTBL/PAM-DB-Crawler/README.md

 Footnote:
 Meta-Programming 101 - This project is to 80% a python code generator.
 The generated code is a stupid, write-only DB model which is able to pull data from an endpoint provided.

+Python-specific information: Well.. actually there are something called "Metaclasses" in Python which could be used instead of the direct code-generation I have been using here.
+Would be nice to translate this code to a Metaclass based generator in the near future.